What is the 2020 Census?

 Cook County seeks to support community-based education, outreach and assistance efforts for hard-to-count (HTC) communities across Cook County in the Census 2020 with the assistance of local municipalities and community organizations.
 Motivating HTC residents in Cook County to participate in the Census 2020 will require robust and coordinated outreach by community-based organizations (CBOs) and local government.
 Given their deep relationships with and knowledge of HTC populations, CBOs and local governments are trusted messengers and will be critical to success in ensuring HTC residents are counted.

 Please download the application following the instructions contained therein for deadlines, further details, submission of your completed application, and for the person to contact if you have questions.
 When returning your application, please put the words Census Outreach Application in the subject line of the email address.
 We appreciate your interest!

-U.S. Census Interactive Map - Hard to Count Areas
+Interactive Maps and Data - Hard to Count Areas

 The U.S. Census has provided an online map allowing you to zoom to any area in the country and the map will highlight the local hard-to-count tracts and provide details about how much of the area's population may be at risk of an undercount.
 You can also view local resources in hard-to-count areas such as public library branches.

 - View Cook County hard to count data using U.S. Census map.